announcement

 CHD3

-CHD3 -related syndrome happens when there are changes to the CHD3 gene.
+CHD3-related syndrome happens when there are changes in the CHD3 gene.
 These changes can keep the gene from working as it should.

 Key Role